Before you go to the effort of compressing your PowerPoint presentation, ask yourself if you even need to bother?

 Unchecking Apply only to this picture tells PowerPoint to sweep through your entire presentation and compress ALL of your images (which might not be what you want).

 To learn how to crop down your pictures in PowerPoint to save more space before you compress them, see are cropping guide here.

 For more help choosing the right resolution and compression options for your images, see our compression guide here.

 Videos and media files (like audio files) can be huge!

-Use the default video compression options in PowerPoint, I saw the following results (making the file size up to 6.8x smaller).
+Using the default video compression options in PowerPoint, I saw the following results.
+This reduces the file size by over 6x.

 When choosing a compression size, at a minimum compress into the Full HD (1080p).
 Notice that the FUll HD (1080p) reduced the original file size by half from my raw video footage.

 Full HD (1080p) is high quality for any overhead projects or monitor.
 If you need to save more file size, you can use the smaller formats, just double check your video quality on the actual projector you will be presenting on to make sure it doesn’t appear too grainy for you.

 To compress videos and/or media files in PowerPoint, simply: